Full text Search with Sphinx and PHPmilan

 Sphinx is an open source search server which combines very fast full-text search with a great scalability.
-It’s growing up fast and we not only inventing new features for full text search itself, but also creating new ways to integrate Sphinx into PHP based applications.If you are not yet using Sphinx, we’ll be highlighting some key steps on how to serve Full-Text queries to your PHP based applications from start to finish.
+It’s growing up fast and we not only inventing new features for the full-text search itself but also creating new ways to integrate Sphinx into PHP based applications.If you are not yet using Sphinx, we’ll be highlighting some key steps on how to serve Full-Text queries to your PHP based applications from start to finish.

 2. high search speed (avg query is under 0.1 sec on 2-4 GB text collections)

 3. high scalability (up to 100 GB of text, up to 100 M documents on a single CPU)

 5. supports MySQL natively (MyISAM and InnoDB tables are both supported)

 6. supports phrase searching

 7. supports phrase proximity ranking, providing good relevance

 9. supports any number of document fields (weights can be changed on the fly)